-However as basic as these processes are, they require the use of appropriate machines, equipment or technologies which are developed to save energy, time and reduce drudgery.
-There is also the need for manpower with the require skills and knowledge of the procedures and the processes involved in the agroprocessing and to have the capacity to effectively use and maintain the machines and equipment.
+However, as basic as these processes are, they require the use of appropriate machines, equipment or technologies which are developed to save energy, time and reduce drudgery.
+There is also the need for manpower with the required skills and knowledge of the procedures and the processes involved in the agro-processing and to have the capacity to effectively use and maintain the machines and equipment.
 Those engaged in this sector should also have the capacity to minimize waste, ensure safe storage of farm harvest, and feed agro-based industries with raw materials.

 For instance, within the country farm animals are moved across the country from farm to market close to the final consumers, alive and whole before they are butchered, They are sold most times completely fresh without going through any form of preservation or storage as meat or fish.

-At present, agroprocessing in Nigeria is still crude and far inefficient.
-This means there is a huge opportunity for value addition, especially in agroprocessing for export.
-Entrepreneurs can build small businesses around agroprocessing for local market and export, using efficient processes and technologies to process farm produce for supermarkets selves, export or other agroprocessors for further processing.
-These kind of business includes Abattoirs, mills, drying plants, cleaning, sorting and packaging, cold storage, Cold trucking, Silos and stores, etc.
+At present, agro-processing in Nigeria is still crude and far inefficient.
+This means there is a huge opportunity for value addition, especially in agro-processing for export.
+Entrepreneurs can build small businesses around agro-processing for local market and export, using efficient processes and technologies to process farm produce for supermarkets selves, export or other agro-processors for further processing.
+This kind of business includes Abattoirs, mills, drying plants, cleaning, sorting and packaging, cold storage, Cold trucking, Silos and stores, etc.